 MassHealth utilizes a version of the Diagnostic Cost Group (DxCG) and Prescription Drug Cost Group (RxCG) risk adjustment model to calculate risk scores.
 This model uses ICD-10 diagnoses, age, gender, prescriptions filled, and certain social and behavioral factors with a known impact on health.
 In order to be included in risk scores, ICD-10 diagnoses must be on a paid claim.
 MassHealth considers any billable provider claims in risk score calculation.
-Claims from certain non-diagnosing providers (like radiology) are weighed less in the risk score.
-Diagnoses must be documented at least once per calendar year in order to count in the risk score.
+Claims from certain non-diagnosing providers (like radiology) are weighted less in the risk score.
+Diagnoses must be documented at least once per calendar year to count in the risk score.

-Unique to the MassHealth risk adjustment model is consideration of housing instability as a predictor of costs if a Member has a coexisting behavioral health condition.
-This model also recognizes the impact of substance use combined with certain behavioral health conditions on total cost.
+Unique to the MassHealth risk adjustment model is consideration of housing instability as a predictor of costs.
 MassHealth periodically evaluates the efficacy of the model to predict costs and revise the model.
+The current model is MassHealth SDH 4.0.